Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Following our expert team’s review and evaluation, the best ACT prep books on the market today are:

-If you’re looking for the most comprehensive guide, Kaplan’s ACT Prep Plus strives to hit this goal.
+If you’re looking for the most comprehensive guide, Kaplan’s ACT Total Prep strives to hit this goal.
 It’s among the longest prep books on the market and gives exceptionally thorough explanations for each answer.
 It offers both in-book and online practice exams with access to video tutorials and expert strategies to help you tackle all aspects of the exam.

 Practice questions are essential when it comes to preparing for the ACT, and The Official ACT Prep Guide provides some of the best.
 It’s informally referred to as the “Red Book” due to its bright red cover.